 In the south of Transylvania, Mărginimea Sibiului is a strip of 18 herdsmen’s villages, surrounding the German town of Sibiu.
 Tucked at the foot of the Cindrel Mountains, these settlements extend their territory in the highland pastures.
 The surrounding hills feature gentle slopes with hidden valleys, springs and seasonal scattered hamlets.
 Shepherds move here during their movement of sheep in summer.
 Countless footpaths link these hamlets to the villages; forestry roads go up in the mountains, as far as alpine grasslands or glacial lakes of Cindrel Massif.

 Setting the base-camp in Sibiel – a picturesque village rich in local folklore, you are in the heart of the Mărginimea Sibiului area.
 At the local museum, you can witness the process of painting Orthodox icons on glass.
 From Sibiel (556m), a 30-km dirt road gently goes up a shaded valley to Crinț hamlet (1243m) – the highest point of this mountain bike trail.

-As an alternative, there are different asphalt roads with less traffic through the villages of Mărginimea Sibiului; all these have easy ups and downs, therefore suited for pleasant road-cycling even after a summer rain.
+As an alternative, there are different asphalt roads with less traffic through the villages of Mărginimea Sibiului; all these have easy ups and downs, therefore suited for pleasant road cycling even after a summer rain.
 From Sibiel a popular trail heads to Orlat and Gura Râului villages.
-After 14-km of moderate ascent, you reach the main serpentine road that comes from Sibiu and winds up in the mountains.
+After 14km of moderate ascent, you reach the main serpentine road that comes from Sibiu and winds up in the mountains.
 The way steeply continues uphill and passes coniferous and evergreen forests.
 Eventually, it reaches the high alpine pastures of Vălari, dotted with wooden huts.

 The Apuseni Mountains

 The Apuseni Mountains form a large mountain group, recognised as one of the natural geological reserves of the country.
 The region features a heavily karstic area, with sinkholes, canyons, and gorges, as well as underground caves and rivers.
 The terrain is mostly moderate, with a labyrinth of forestry roads and dirt tracks suitable for all sorts of bike trails.
 Easy day trails to several-day routes are available for mountain-bikers amidst a network of traditional villages and deep valleys.
 The remote hamlets of the moți highlanders are widespread throughout the Apuseni Mountains.
-Therefore, staying overnight in local homestays is a genuine opportunity to witness the slow pace of the local lifestyle.
+Staying overnight in local homestays is a genuine opportunity to witness the slow pace of the local lifestyle.

 From there (450m), a 20-km mountain-biking circuit snakes among tucked-away hamlets.
-A 5-km dirt road steeply climbs up several hairpins to the village of Râmeț (612m); this section may be muddy after summer rains, but dry in autumn and spring.
-The road continues uphill more gently and reaches a pass situated at almost 1000 metres.
+A 5km dirt road steeply climbs up several hairpins to the village of Râmeț (612m), before continuing uphill more gently until it reaches a pass situated at almost 1000 metres.
 From here, an earth track steeply descends and passes Valea Uzei hamlet before reaching the Monastery’s Valley – 2 km on asphalt to the starting point of the trail.